isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-tall-guys/index.md

 It can be a daunting task to find the Best Running Shoes for Tall Guys both in physical and online stores.
 But fret not.
 In this article, Ill provide an in-depth review of some of the top running shoes for tall men.

 Getting the correct shoes for tall men will help to alleviate joint, knee, or ankle pain during running.
-Tall guys are likely to get [more injuries](https://timesofindia.indiatimes. com/life-style/health-fitness/photo-stories/tall-people-alert-5-ways-being-tall-is-bad-for-your-health/photostory/64355746. cms? picid=64355782) than their shorter counterparts.
+Tall guys are likely to get [more injuries](https://timesofindia.indiatimes.com/life-style/health-fitness/photo-stories/tall-people-alert-5-ways-being-tall-is-bad-for-your-health/photostory/64355746.cms?picid=64355782)than their shorter counterparts.

 Therefore, its important for tall men runners to invest in correct running gears to avoid injuries.